 Is the Incubator Program right for you?
 Check out some of our past projects to get an idea of the work we do.
 Our team has a strong track record of building systems that get real use.
 Below are listed some of our previous collaborations.

-Emily Gade, graduate student, Political Science – “Analysis of .gov Web Archive Data”
+Emily Kalah Gade, PhD Candidate, Political Science – “Analysis of .gov Web Archive Data”

-Marina Meilǎ, faculty, Statistics – “Scalable Manifold Learning for Large Astronomical Survey Data”
+Marina Meilǎ, Professor, Statistics – “Scalable Manifold Learning for Large Astronomical Survey Data”